For COVID-19 exposure and testing

 What you can expect:

-- Our staff, including those at the front desk, will be wearing masks and other protective gear for many appointments.
-We are screening staff members twice a day for symptoms of illness, and they will not be at work if there is suspicion of illness.
+• Our staff, including those at the front desk, will be wearing masks and other protective gear for all appointments.
+We are screening staff members for symptoms of illness, and they will not be at work if there is suspicion of illness.

 Helping your children through the pandemic